 - Remind yourself that you probably aren’t the first and probably won’t be the last to struggle in the midst of change.

 - Learn to laugh at yourself!

-- Make a mental note for next time.
+- Make mental notes to help you prepare for the next time.

 - Use the story as a way to connect with others, and to help them realize they are not alone.
 My bet is that they will have a laughable lesson to share too!

 - Share the story with anyone that can use your lesson.
 (In my case it’s a great lesson for future expats.
 For global organizations that hire expats and for banks, this is also an opportunity for you to provide coaching and a higher level of service to your employees and your customers!)

 How about you?
 Will you share a story and a lesson about a time you didn’t know what you didn’t know?
 What did you do?
 What did you learn?